abinit/abipy_book/abipy_book/dfpt/lesson_dfpt.md

 +++

 For years, Abinit users had to patch manually the output frequencies to include the LO-TO splitting.
-These days are finally gone and we can plot the LO-TO splitting with AbiPy by just setting lo_to_splitting=True`:
+These days are finally gone, and we can plot the LO-TO splitting with AbiPy by just setting lo_to_splitting=True`:

 ```{code-cell}